serafino16/Apache-Fineract/README.md

 The networking solution also integrates AWS Cloud WAN as the global backbone to interconnect regional AWS Transit Gateways (TGWs) in eu-west-1, eu-west-2, eu-west-3, and eu-central-1, enabling scalable, policy-based segmentation and low-latency multi-region communication across isolated network domains.

+Architectural strategy for hybrid cloud connection:

+AWS Direct Connect as the primary dedicated link between the on-premises data center and AWS to ensure low-latency, high-throughput, and stable connectivity, while configuring an AWS Site-to-Site VPN over the internet as a secure backup path using IPSec encryption, with both connections terminating at a TGW where BGP routing is implemented to prioritize Direct Connect through lower route cost and automatically fail over to the VPN in the event of a Direct Connect failure.

 EKS: Diffrent clusters for every nviroment and regions(9).In the cluster are used public and private node groups,cluster autoscaler.